louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Discuss the security related features a customer would expect to see on an e-commerce website (only mention features visible to the customer) (10 marks)

+###What would a web browser do with a digital certificate after it finds out that it's genuine.